 For me, it has been at some of the most painful times in my life that I looked toward someone close to me to gain strength, knowledge, and growth.

 The following 6 pieces of wisdom are from 6 amazing women who, unbeknownst to them have probably had an impact on many people around them, myself included, by way of their outlook on life.

-Even after great loss, life must go on.
+Even after a great loss, life must go on.
 You must survive and prosper

 Generosity doesn’t have to be given in dollars and cents.
 It can be given in comfort, time, attention, and caring for someone else.

-And that’s just a few of the ways I’ve seen her help others through her generous nature.
+And that is just a few of the ways I’ve seen her help others through her generous nature.

-When in the midst of a crisis you must try to tell yourself that “this will pass”, and while there is no guarantee that it will, it almost always get better.
+When in the midst of a crisis you must try to tell yourself that “this will pass”, and while there is no guarantee that it will, it almost always gets better.

 Things eventually did get better.
 Life went on.
 Maybe even better than before.

 #4 Have a plan – from my sister M